bodik/gssgitlab/README.md

 # gssgitlab

-gssgitlab is a shell wrapper for Gitlab to provide SSH GSS-API authenticated access to the repositories.
+gssgitlab is a shell wrapper for Gitlab to provide SSH GSS-API (aka Kerberos) authenticated access to the repositories.

 The tool adds layer of Gitlab authorization on the top of the SSH GSS-API authentication support, which originaly lacks ForcedCommand feature (used by